McCarthy, Stefanik, Scalise rebuke Marjorie Taylor Greene's comparison of COVID-19 vaccine rules to Holocaust

 "Marjorie is wrong, and her intentional decision to compare the horrors of the Holocaust with wearing masks is appalling," McCarthy, R-Calif., said in a statement.
 "The Holocaust is the greatest atrocity committed in history.
 The fact that this needs to be stated today is deeply troubling."

-"Equating mask wearing and vaccines to the Holocaust belittles the most significant human atrocities ever committed," House Minority Whip Elise Stefanik, R-N.Y., said in a statement.
+"Equating mask wearing and vaccines to the Holocaust belittles the most significant human atrocities ever committed," House GOP Conference Chair Elise Stefanik, R-N.Y., said in a statement.
 "We must all work together to educate our fellow Americans on the unthinkable horrors of the Holocaust."

-House Minority Whip Steve Scalise, R-La., also condems Greene's rhetoric, according to spokesperson Lauren Fine.
+House Minority Whip Steve Scalise, R-La., also condemns Greene's rhetoric, according to spokesperson Lauren Fine.

 "He does not agree with these comments and condemns these comparisons to the Holocaust," Fine said.
 "We also need to be speaking out strongly against the dangerous anti-Semitism that is growing in our streets and in the Democrat party, resulting in an alarming number of horrific violent attacks against Jews."